AustralianAntarcticDivision/angstroms/README.md

 angstroms - R for ROMS
 ----------------------

-Angstroms aims to make working with ROMS output as easy as possible in R. Rather than deal explicitly with the complex curvilinear grid in ROMS, the approach simplifies this by:
+Angstroms aims to make working with ROMS output as easy as possible in R. Rather than re-map explicitly the complex curvilinear grid in ROMS, the approach simplifies this by:

 -   maintaining the internal index of ROMS as the default *georeferencing*
 -   converting external data (maps, transects, points, etc.) into the native internal index space of ROMS